rdbhost/Rdb.Js/README.md

 [see demo here](http://www.paginaswww.com/rdb/examples/jq_rdbhost_formpop.html)

 * *$.fn.datadump:* sends query, gets results, formats the data as a pretty-printed JSON string, and inserts it into each item in the selection set.
 Intended as a diagnostic aid.

+### SQLEngine ###
+Documentation for the engine itself is in the source code.
+Examples can be found in the 'examples' directory.
+The datatables* examples all use the plain SQLEngine, rather than the plugin.